-- 3.1 The objectives of MED POL-Phase III were formulated taking into consideration the experience gained during MED POL-Phase I and II, as well as the documents adopted by the Ninth Ordinary Meeting of the Contracting Parties (Barcelona, 5-8 June 1995), namely, MAP-Phase II, the Barcelona Resolution, the Priority Fields of Activities (1996-2005) and the amended Barcelona Convention and protocols. - 3.2 The ultimate objective of MED POL-Phase III (1996-2005) is the elimination of pollution2 of the Mediterranean Sea from all activities which cause such pollution, in particular land-based activities.
-MED POL-Phase III provides the basis for actions related to assessment, prevention and elimination of marine pollution and relates such actions to other components of MAP-Phase II in the perspective of sustainable development.
+- 3.1 The objectives of MED POL-Phase III were formulated taking into consideration the experience gained during MED POL-Phases I and II, as well as the documents adopted by the Ninth Ordinary Meeting of the Contracting Parties (Barcelona, 5-8 June 1995), namely, MAP-Phase II, the Barcelona Resolution, the Priority Fields of Activities (1996-2005) and the amended Barcelona Convention and Protocols. - 3.2 The ultimate and overall objective of MED POL-Phase III (1996-2005) is the elimination of pollution2 of the Mediterranean Sea from all activities that cause such pollution, in particular land-based activities, through the full implementation of the LBS Protocol.
+MED POL-Phase III provides the basis for action related to assessment, prevention and elimination of marine pollution and relates such action to other components of MAP-Phase II in the perspective of sustainable development.

-The specific objectives of MED POL-Phase III are:
+The specific objectives of MED POL-Phase III are in particular:

-- (a) the assessment of all (point and diffuse) sources of pollution, the load of pollution reaching the Mediterranean Sea, and the magnitude of the problems caused by the effect of contaminants on living and non-living resources, including human health, as well as on amenities and uses of the marine and coastal regions; - (b) the formulation and implementation of measures for the prevention and control of pollution, for the mitigation of impacts caused by pollution and for the restoration of systems already damaged by pollution; - (c) the monitoring of the effectiveness of the implementation of the pollution control measures adopted; - (d) the assistance to countries, including capacity building, in the development and implementation of national action plans for the elimination of marine pollution, in particular from land-based activities; and - (e) the assessment of status and trends in the quality of the marine and coastal environment as an early warning system for potential environmental problems caused by pollution.
+- (a) the assessment of all (point and diffuse) sources of pollution, the load of pollution reaching the Mediterranean Sea, and the magnitude of the problems caused by the effect of contaminants on living and non-living resources, including human health, as well as on amenities and uses of the marine and coastal regions; - (b) assistance to countries, including capacity-building, in the development and implementation of national action plans for the elimination of marine pollution, in particular from land-based activities; - (c) the assessment of status and trends in the quality of the marine and coastal environment as an early warning system for potential environmental problems caused by pollution; - (d) the formulation and implementation of action plans, programmes and measures for the prevention and control of pollution, for the mitigation of impacts caused by pollution and for the restoration of systems already damaged by pollution; and - (e) the monitoring of the implementation of the action plans, programmes and measures for the control of pollution and the assessment of their effectiveness. - 3.3 In view of the broad cross-sectoral mandate of MED POL with heavy emphasis on pollution control from all sources, in particular from land-based sources and activities, and taking the introduction by man, directly or indirectly, of substances or energy into the marine environment, including estuaries, which results or is likely to result in such deleterious effects as harm to living resources and marine life, hazards to human health, hindrance to marine activities, including fishing and other legitimate uses of the sea, impairment of quality for use of sea water and reduction of amenities.